cvxgrp/ls-spa-benchmark/README.md

 [these instructions](https://github.com/google/jax#installation) to correctly install JAX.
 The other packages are safely `pip` installable.

-To run the benchmark code, clone this repository, add an empty directory called `plots` to the root directory of the repository, and install the dependencies.
+To run the benchmark code, clone this repository and install the dependencies.
 Afterwards, the two experiment files can be executed with Python.
-The medium experiment generates Figure 2 in the companion paper, and the large experiment generates Figure 3 in the companion paper.

 If you use this code for research, please cite the associated paper.